To develop a solid financial plan, it's important to cover all your bases. Here’s how:

 Benchmark your progress against the financial goals you established

-To obtain financial planning success, find a Certified Financial Professional to who can help you reach your financial goals.
+To obtain financial planning success, find a CERTIFIED FINANCIAL PLANNER™ professional who can help you reach your financial goals.